-Due to the Covid 19 virus, this course will not meet in July, 2020.
+Due to the COVID-19 virus, this course is not confirmed.

 If you would like to be on an Update List, send us your email.

 The “Colorado Plateau Herbal Intensive” is a multi-day program designed to introduce people to the medicinal and edible plants of the southwest flora.
 This program is traditionally offered in late summer, when the wildflowers are at their peak bloom and the land is offering its bounty of food and medicine.
 The elevation range covered is from approximately 6000’ up through the Ponderosa zone to 8000’ in the fir and aspen.